Berrien Springs in Berrien County, Michigan — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1829.

 Location.
 41° 56.88′ N, 86° 20.481′ W. Marker is in Berrien Springs, Michigan, in Berrien County.
-Marker can be reached from North Cass Street.
+It can be reached from North Cass Street.
 The marker is in front of the log cabin which is directly behind the old courthouse and museum building.
 Touch for map.
 Marker is at or near this postal address: 313 N Cass St, Berrien Springs MI 49103, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-1870 Berrien County Jail (a few steps from this marker); Berrien Springs Courthouse (within shouting distance of this marker); Berrien County Courthouse (within shouting distance of this marker); Andrews University (approx. 1.1 miles away); Union Church and Cemetery (approx. 3.8 miles away); Morris Chapel Church (approx. 5.7 miles away); Moccasin Bluff (approx. 6.9 miles away); Johnson Cemetery (approx. 7.1 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: 1870 Berrien County Jail (a few steps from this marker); Berrien Springs Courthouse (within shouting distance of this marker); Berrien County Courthouse (within shouting distance of this marker); Andrews University (approx. 1.1 miles away); Union Church and Cemetery (approx. 3.8 miles away); Morris Chapel Church (approx. 5.7 miles away); Moccasin Bluff (approx. 6.9 miles away); Johnson Cemetery (approx. 7.1 miles away).
 Touch for a list and map of all markers in Berrien Springs.

 Also see . . .
 Berrien County Historical Association.
 Home of the oldest county courthouse in Michigan.